icons

 Internet for (Unlimited Data, Cable/ADSL)₹500 – ₹1500

-Shopping in Pune is affordable and also expensive, depending on where you shop and what you buy.
-Essential garments could cost around Rs.
-2000.
-You can purchase some quality pants here for around Rs.3000 just as different styles of light attire like shirts and dresses for a similar measure of cash at retailers like Zara or H&M. Obviously, brands like Nike’s shoes and chain embellishments are more costly, costing Rs.4000, or if you are into thrifting you could hit up the local thrift store, and you could get a good bang for your buck.
-At the same time, there are several outlet stores in and around Pune, where you could buy clothes at a great price.
+Shopping in Pune is affordable and expensive, depending on where you shop and what you buy.
+Essential garments could cost around ₹2000.
+You can purchase some quality pants here for around ₹3000, just as different styles of light attire like shirts and dresses for a similar measure of cash at retailers like Zara or H&M. brands like Nike's shoes and chain embellishments are more costly, costing ₹4000, or if you are into thrifting, you could hit up the local thrift store.
+You could get a good bang for your buck.
+At the same time, there are several outlet stores in and around Pune, where you can buy clothes at a great price.

 Read: Posh Areas in Pune to Help You Live Life Luxuriously